 Focuses on the care of individuals/families requiring medical or surgical treatment.
 Uses all components of the nursing process with increasing degrees of skill.
 Includes mathematical computational skills and basic computer instruction related to the delivery of nursing care.
 Provides supervised learning experiences in college nursing laboratories and/or cooperating agencies.
-Prerequisites: NUR 108 and NUR 130.
-Lecture: 2 hours; Laboratory: 6 hours; Total: 8 hours per week.
+Prerequisites determined by local college.
+Lecture 2 hours.
+Laboratory 6 hours.
+Total 8 hours per week.